ctrl-z-9000-times/matexp/README.md

 # matexp

-This program solves systems of differential equations for the NEURON simulator using the matrix-exponential method of integration.
+This program solves systems of differential equations for the NEURON simulator using the approximate matrix exponential method of integration.
 This is a new method of integration.
 The solution is faster and more accurate than NEURONs built in "sparse" solver.
 This method is only applicable to systems which are linear and time-invariant, such as Markov kinetic models.
 This method is also limited to systems with one or two inputs.

 This program uses the
 [NMODL file format](https://www.neuron.yale.edu/neuron/static/py_doc/modelspec/programmatic/mechanisms/nmodl.html)
 (".mod" files).
 The input kinetic model is an NMODL file, and the solution is written to a new NMODL file.

-For more information about how this program works see [DETAILS.md](./DETAILS.md).

 ### Installation

 Prerequisites:
-* Compiler for the target system.
-    + CPU requires `g++`
-    + Cuda requires the `cupy` python package.
+* Linux
+* The `g++` compiler

 ```
 $ pip install matexp